Overriding object Members

 (other.Degrees, other.Minutes, other.Seconds));

-Notice that each of value identifying properties are combined into tuple and compared with the same values of other.
-In addition, be aware that the equals implementation is overloaded – The previous snippet shows the implementation with an Angle parameter.
+Notice that the value-identifying properties are combined into tuples and compared with the same values of other.
+In addition, be aware that the equals implementation is overloaded.
+The previous snippet shows the implementation with an Angle parameter.
 That is because the C# compiler generates all the additional value equality functionality for you.
-However, this is not the case on types that are not records – you must provide all such customization yourself.
-Also, whenever you update the Equals() method you should update GetHashCode() so use the same data elements – a failure to override GetHashCode() when overriding Equals() and vice-versa will generate a warning:
+However, this is not the case on types that are not records—you must provide all such customization yourself.
+Also, whenever you update the Equals() method, you should update GetHashCode(), so use the same data elements.
+A failure to override GetHashCode() when overriding Equals(), and vice -versa, will generate a warning:

 ReferenceEquals(left, right) || (left?.Equals(right) ?? false);